 Note: While you can import clips directly from file-based media connected to your computer, it is best to first transfer clips from these media to a hard disk.
 Then, import them from the hard disk.
-For more information about transferring files, see About transferring files
+About transferring files

 - Choose File > Import.
 You can select multiple files. - To import a recently imported file, choose File > Import Recent File > [filename].
-(The filename doesn't appear if Premiere Pro preferences have been reset.) - To import a folder of files, choose File > Import.
+(The filename doesn't appear if Premiere Pro preferences have been reset.)

+- To import a folder of files, choose File > Import.
 Locate and select the folder, and then click Import Folder.
-The folder, with its contents, is added as a new bin in the Project panel. - · For instructions on importing a numbered still-image sequence as a clip, see Importing numbered still-image sequences as one clip.
+The folder, with its contents, is added as a new bin in the Project panel. - For instructions on importing a numbered still-image sequence as a clip, see Import images as an image sequence.